lfp722/Euclidean-Vector/README.md

   vectors are valid operations.
 In all cases the result should still be a 0-dimension vector.
 * We're asking you to implement `operator!=` because you'll see it in a lot of production codebases, and it's important that you know how to write it correctly.
+* You are not allowed to use STL containers as part of your implementation

 You must not: